 In a drive to streamline processes and improve cost efficiency, organizations are entrusting an ever-increasing amount of sensitive data to public cloud providers.
+To avoid cloud security risks, organizations need to have a strong hold on key management and smarter cloud data control strategies.

 Indeed, a majority of organizations are now using multiple cloud services, with recent research from Gartner confirming that 81 per cent of public cloud users have two or more providers.